hashicorp/nomad/website/source/docs/agent/configuration/vault.html.md

 sidebar_current: "docs-agent-configuration-vault"
 description: |-
   The "vault" stanza configures Nomad's integration with HashiCorp's Vault.
-  When configured, Nomad can create and distribute secrets to tasks automatically.
+  When configured, Nomad can create and distribute Vault tokens to tasks automatically.
 ---